Skip to main content

 Growth hormone is a powerful anabolic hormone, meaning it promotes the building up of tissues.
 It enhances protein synthesis and reduces protein breakdown, leading to increased lean body mass.
 This effect is not limited to skeletal muscle; it extends to various tissues throughout the body, supporting cellular repair and regeneration.

-This influence on is crucial for maintaining tissue integrity, supporting recovery from physical activity, and preserving muscle mass, which naturally declines with age.
+This influence on protein metabolism is crucial for maintaining tissue integrity, supporting recovery from physical activity, and preserving muscle mass, which naturally declines with age.
 A healthy protein turnover rate is essential for the continuous repair and replacement of cells, contributing to overall tissue vitality and functional capacity.

 The table below summarizes the primary mechanisms and metabolic influences of common growth hormone peptides: